nickmza/nickmza.github.io/source/_posts/Apache-Camel.md

 ## MockEndpointsAndSkip
 To start mocking using Camel the MockEndpointsAndSkip attribute instructs the framework to create a mock for each endpoint that matches the supplied regex expressing.
 In the example above this means creating a mock for endpoints that start with 'https://' or 'wmq://'.

-The 'Skip' suffix here indicates that Camel should not passon the messages to the underlying endpoint.
+The 'Skip' suffix here indicates that Camel should not pass on the messages to the underlying endpoint.
 If this is desirable use the 'MockEndpoints' annotation instead.

 ## Accessing Mocks